matrix-io/matrix-documentation/docs/matrix-os/getting-started/installation.md

 ### Set up your Raspberry Pi

-Start with a [clean Raspbian install](https://www.raspberrypi.org/downloads/raspbian/).
-When complete, start your Raspberry Pi and get to a device command prompt.
-The following command installs the **MATRIX Open System** and configures your MATRIX Creator:
+> Your Pi needs a [clean Raspbian install](https://www.raspberrypi.org/downloads/raspbian/).

+Access a command prompt on your Pi.

+#### MOS Installation
+This command will install the **MATRIX Open System** and required sub-components.

 ```
 curl https://raw.githubusercontent.com/matrix-io/matrix-creator-quickstart/master/install.sh | sh